 Who Should Apply:

 The job is entry-level for all applicants.
 You must have the educational requirement of a High School Diploma/GED/Diploma Equivalency.
-You must able to receive credit from your university to eligible to apply for this position.
-While there is a shadowing internship period, individuals who are available and show explementary skills, motivation, and dedication will be signed on as full-time employees!
+You must be able to receive credit from your university to be eligible to apply for this position.

 AMs can work a simple daily schedule in and out of an office or remotely.
 AMs will be responsible for making contact with clients in the music industry, handling paperwork, facilitating contracts, maintaining social media accounts, processing ticket requests, and scheduling events such as promotional trips, after-show parties, and launch and book events for the artist being represented.